UKHomeOffice/application-container-platform/developer-docs/dev_setup.md

 ```bash
 $ docker login quay.io
 ```

+> **Please note** that quay doesn't create a password by default when you log in using Github.
+You need to create a password in order to log in into quay.

 As all of our repositories are public you can then pull any of them.
 [Here are our Home Office quay repos](https://quay.io/organization/ukhomeofficedigital).